Trichotillomania

 Background

 Trichotillomania (hair-pulling disorder) is characterized by the persistent and excessive pulling of one’s own hair, resulting in noticeable hair loss.[1, 2, 3] Hair pulling can occur in any area of the body where hair grows.
-The scalp is the most common area affected, followed by the eyelashes and eyebrows.[4]
-The alopecia that results from hair pulling can range from small undetectable areas of hair thinning to complete alopecia.
+The scalp is the area most commonly affected, followed by the eyelashes and eyebrows.[4]
+The hair loss that results from hair pulling can range from small undetectable areas of hair thinning to complete alopecia.

 Trichotillomania most commonly presents in early adolescence, with the peak prevalence between ages 4 and 17 years.[5]
 The disorder has both physical and psychosocial implications.
-Affected patients may experience distress, moderate impairment in social or academic functioning, and impact to family relationships.[4]
+Affected patients may experience distress, moderate impairment of social or academic functioning, and adverse impacts on family relationships.[4]

-Although trichotillomania is more often a focus of behavioral and psychiatric publications than dermatologic publications, patients are more likely to present to dermatologists than mental health professionals.
-Because of this, it is important for dermatologists to be familiar with the clinical features and treatment options for these patients.
+Although trichotillomania is more often a focus of behavioral and psychiatric publications than of dermatologic publications, patients are more likely to present to dermatologists than to mental health professionals.
+Accordingly, it is important for dermatologists to be familiar with the clinical features and treatment options for these patients.

 Diagnostic criteria (DSM-5)